Collections and Library

 The USS Birmingham Research Library

 The Virginia War Memorial Archives are housed in the U.S.S.
 Birmingham Research Library.
-The archives contain material related to those Virginian’s who have served in our military, as well as material related to military conflicts.
-Most of the material is from the 20th and 21st centuries.
-Among the records in the more than 600 flies of the archives you will find memoirs, photographs, official orders, correspondence, and publications.
+The archives contain material related to those Virginians who have served in our military, as well as material related to military conflicts.
+Most of the material is from the 20th century.
+Among the records in the more than 600 files of the archives you will find memoirs, photographs, official orders, correspondence, and publications.
 Items that are in the artifact collections of the Virginia War Memorial often have associated archival materials.

-The Virginia War Memorial is fortunate to have friends and supporters offer books and personal artifacts for use at the museum and in the collection.
-Our staff is happy to discuss any potential donations with you or set up an appointment for artifact review/appraisal.
+The Virginia War Memorial is fortunate to have friends and supporters offer books and personal artifacts to the collections, archives, and library.
+Our staff is happy to discuss an potential donations with you or set up an appointment for artifact review.

-We are primarily looking for military objects owned by Virginians and/or related to Virginia history, including uniforms, weaponry, correspondence, journals, and personal artifacts.
+We are primarily looking for military objects owned by Virginians and/or related to Virginia history, including uniforms, weaponry, correspondence, journals, photographs and other personal items.
 Please call or email to schedule an appointment.